 iPhone 12: camera

 Rumour has it that the iPhone 12 will feature a laser-powered 3D camera.
 The futuristic tech uses a laser to calculate depth for objects in the room, dramatically improving the phone's photography chops and augmented reality capabilities.
-It could also mean we get Portrait mode in video.
+It could also mean we get a Portrait mode for video.

 How much difference would a laser really make?
 Well, currently, Apple's infrared TrueDepth tech can scan objects 25-50cm away.
 The iPhone 12's 3D laser tech is said to scan objects up to 15ft away.
 It could be a game-changer for photography fans.

-It's widely suggested that both high-end iPhones are due to get the triple lens with the 3D laser snapper, while the cheaper models will make do with an upgraded dual-camera set-up.
+It's widely suggested that both high-end iPhones are due to get the triple-lens with the 3D laser snapper, while the cheaper models will make do with an upgraded dual-camera set-up.
+Apple's 11 Pro and Pro Max have three rear cameras, while the cheaper iPhone 11 has two, so there'll be no change to the number of snappers, it's just the added functionality that should be different.

 Given that the iPhone 11 Pro already has one of the most impressive cameras we've ever tested, it'll be interesting to see what the iPhone 12 delivers.
 We'll keep you updated will all the most exciting iPhones 12 camera news as the launch approaches.